besp9510/dma_pwm/README.md

 3. `MOTOR_PULSE_WIDTH` : 5 kHz - 1 Mhz
 4. `LED_PULSE_WIDTH` : 0.05 Hz - 10 Hz

 Note that these ranges are suggestions but feel free to calculate a pulse width that will be suite your application.
+Note that acceptable pulse widths lie above 0.5 us.
+Strange behavior was seen for any pulse width lower than this value.

 ##### Return Value
 `config_pwm()` return 0 upon success.
 On error, an error number is returned.